 Vetkoek are normally filled with curried beef mince, but lamb would go really well with them.
 Try them with my lamb curry in pita, using vetkoek instead of pita bread.
 They would go down a treat at a barbeque, filled with sausage and smothered in chilli tomato sauce.

-You can also serve them smeared with butter and apricot jam (or honey, or maple syrup, or cheese, or anything else that takes your fancy).
+You can also eat vetkoek smeared with butter and apricot jam (or honey, maple syrup, cheese, or anything else that takes your fancy).
 My daughter puts golden syrup on hers.

 Are Vetkoek unhealthy?